Projects

 What Was Implemented

-Based on what we learned during research, we worked with the larger Life Experience team to develop design concepts.
+Using what we learned during research, we worked with the White House team to develop policy and program concepts.
+In 2024, three of those concepts moved into a piloting phase:

 These concepts are continuing to be tested and expanded across the United States.
 As of 2026, the Newborn Supply Kit pilot has received $5M in federal appropriations (“Newborn Essentials Support Toolkits” or NEST Act), making this a public-private partnership that has grown into a real, sustainable HHS program.
 More about the Newborn Supply Kit story can be found here.